 Science Heads wants to help during the national health emergency.
-Since most local schools are closed – we will be regularly posting STEM activities that students can do at home.
+Since most local schools are closed – we will be regularly posting STEM activities here that your children can do at home.

 These activities are both educational and entertaining.
-It’s also a great opportunity to reinforce what your students have been learning in school.
+It’s also a great opportunity to reinforce what your children have been learning in school.